samskivert/ikvm-monotouch/README.md

 This will point the `moonlight-2.0` profile at the MonoTouch system DLLs.

-mzechner: The following steps will make NAnt use MonoTouch as the toolchain for the moonlight-2.0
-profile:

-  * Back up  /Library/Framworks/Mono.framework/Home/shared/NAnt/bin/NAnt.exe.config
-  * Replace the NAnt.exe.config in the above directory with the one provided here.
-  * Create a symlink: ln -s /Developer/MonoTouch/usr/lib/mono/2.1 /Library/Frameworks/Mono.framework/Versions/2.10.8/lib/mono/2.1

 In addition to this project, you need to check out the [ikvm-openjdk] repository in the same directory that contains the `ikvm-monotouch` checkout.
 The IKVM build will use the Java source in the `ikvm-openjdk` directory during its build.